-Next morning we continued toward Chifunda and to the pontoon across Luangwa.
+The next morning we continued toward Chifunda and to the pontoon across Luangwa.
 This is quite a scenic pontoon.
-It’s capacity is only one vehicle and is pulled to the other side by hand.
-Quick look at its ledger book revealed that only about 5 cars had cross it in last week.
+Its capacity is only one vehicle and is pulled to the other side by hand.
+A quick look at its ledger book revealed that only about 5 cars had crossed it in last week.

-Once inside the North Luangwa park, we took a track along north bank of the river and then up north toward Buffalo Camp.
+Once inside the North Luangwa Park, we took a track along the north bank of the river, and then up north toward Buffalo Camp.
 There’s only a couple of lodges in North Luangwa park and Buffalo Camp is the only one that also accommodates guests on self-catering basis – there is no camping inside the park.
-It is positioned on the banks of Mwaleshi river and comprises from 7 en-suite chalets, kitchen and bar with dining area.
+It is positioned on the banks of the Mwaleshi river and comprises from 7 en-suite chalets, kitchen and bar with dining area.
 Due to flooding it must be built from scratch every year and is only opened between May and November.
-Chalets are completely opened on one side, providing unobstructed view across the river.
+Chalets are completely opened on one side, providing an unobstructed view across the river.

 North Luangwa’s trademark are walking safaris.
-It’s completely different experience when you observe African wilderness on foot (of course, accompanied by guide and armed ranger), then on a normal game drive.
-We set off early in the morning, were transferred to our starting point in a game vehicle and then continued on foot down the Mwaleshi river.
+It is a completely different experience, when you observe African wilderness on foot (of course, accompanied by a guide and armed ranger), compared to a normal game drive.
+We set off early in the morning, were transferred to our starting point in a safari vehicle, and then continued on foot down the Mwaleshi River.
 We crossed the river twice and finished our three hour exploring back in the camp.
-If you are lucky, you can even come across black rhino here – we weren’t, but we did see its clear footprint from previous night in the sand.
+If you are lucky, you can even come across black rhino here – we weren’t, but we did see its clear footprint from the previous night in the sand.
 Our guide was very skilled and has explained a lot of very interesting details to us.
 His tracking skills were amazing and by the reading footprints he determined that a pride of lions was moving along our path about an hour before us.

-Just before our return to the camp, we came across a large herd of Cookson’s wildebeests, a subspecies endemic to Luangwa valley.
+Just before our return into the camp, we came across a large herd of Cookson’s wildebeests, a subspecies endemic to Luangwa valley.